Rvmbrother/Codex/README.md

  - Lines beginning with a dash (`-`) are displayed without the bullet for a cleaner list.

+The pop-up window title now shows the selected list name so you always know which file you're editing.
+Closing the list sets the title back to **Codex**.

 Add or edit `.md` files inside the `tasks` folder with any text editor to manage your lists.